israa-junaid/payment_reminder_app/README.md

 ```
 npm run dev
 ```
-To start the react application, type the following command while being inside the client directory,
+To start the react application, type the following command while being inside the client directory to start the react application,
 ```
 npm start`
 ```